intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 algorithm specified in {{ECMA262}}.

-The robustness principle therefore encourages a chain reaction that can create interoperability problems.
+The robustness principle therefore encourages a chain reaction that can create interoperability problems over time.
 In particular, the application of the robustness principle is particularly deleterious for early implementations of new protocols as quirks in early implementations can affect all subsequent deployments.